Montana — Hosted Expedition

 Accommodation is selected for comfort, location, and character.

-Guests stay in well-appointed lodges and guesthouses close to the rivers being fished.
-Each angler has their own private room throughout the expedition.
+Guests stay in well-appointed lodges and guesthouses close to the rivers being fished, with each angler having their own private room throughout the trip.

-Evenings are relaxed and unhurried.
-After a day on the river we gather for good meals, conversation, and the quiet satisfaction that comes from fishing well in beautiful country.
+Evenings are relaxed and unhurried — good meals, conversation, and the quiet satisfaction that comes from a full day on the water.

 Hosting the Expedition

-While the fishing is conducted with local Montana guides, I travel with the group for the entire journey.
+While the fishing is conducted with highly experienced Montana-based guides, I travel with the group throughout the entire journey.

-My role is to host the expedition, coordinate the logistics, and ensure the experience runs smoothly from beginning to end.
+My role is to host the expedition, coordinate logistics, and ensure everything runs smoothly from beginning to end.

-Having spent many seasons travelling these rivers and working with the same guiding teams, I am able to ensure guests are fishing with guides who are both highly skilled and genuinely enjoyable to spend time with on the water.
+Having spent many seasons working with the same guides and lodges, I’m able to ensure guests are fishing with people who are not only highly skilled, but also enjoyable to spend time with on the water.

 Pace and Physical Requirements